otaku840726/mediamtx-scrcpy-audio/README.md

 # mediamtx-scrcpy-audio

 Just a simple personal solution, used with ws-scrcpy
-I use Flutter to write an App myself, use inappwebview to open the ws-scrcpy webpage (with viewport to improve resolution), and then use the headless (inappwebview) background to open the audio webpage
+I use Flutter to write an App myself, use inappwebview to open the [NetrisTV/ws-scrcpy][ws-scrcpy] webpage (with viewport to improve resolution), and then use the headless (inappwebview) background to open the audio webpage

 The following is a simple method to play mobile phone audio on the web page